 - Interdem Academy Fellowships

 The INTERDEM Academy enables fellowships young researchers allowing them to attain research experience in another PRIDE/ INTERDEM research center.
 Talented young researchers from PRIDE and INTERDEM sites who work on a PhD thesis, or who have a PhD degree for maximally three years, can apply.

 The INTERDEM Academy fellowship covers expenses for travel and housing for a period of 3-6 months.
-Applications for 2016 are now open.
-There are two annual calls to submit applications for travel fellowships; the next deadline is set on the 31st of March 2016 (23:59 AM).
-More information can be found here.
+There are two annual calls to submit applications for travel fellowships.
+The new call for applications will be announced in September 2018.